Scratching Away From The Turntable

 There Is A Time And A Place

-And that time and place can be literally anywhere at any time!
+And that time and place can be anywhere at any time!
 Think about what it takes to actually scratch.
 First off you have to make time to do so.
 Secondly you have to be somewhere that a turntable and mixer is set up.
-I’m sure you can think of plenty of times where you had the desire to scratch, but didn’t have the time or access to gear in order to make it happen.
-Furthermore, I’m sure there are plenty of times throughout the day where you are doing something that doesn’t require a lot of thought, such as driving to work, taking an elevator, waiting in line at the grocery store or simply trying to sleep.
+I’m sure you can think of plenty of times where you had the desire to scratch, but didn’t have the time, or access to gear in order to make it happen.
+Furthermore, I’m sure there are plenty of times throughout the day where you’re doing something that doesn’t require a lot of thought, such as driving to work, taking an elevator, waiting in line at the grocery store, or simply trying to sleep.

 That Excitement Turns Into Motivation

-Additionally you will have more focus on what to work on and likely won’t waste time on things that don’t fall in line with what you want to express.
-Once you have obtained this level of focus, you can speed up the learning process of scratching exponentially.
+Additionally, you’ll have more focus on what to work on and won’t waste time on things that aren’t what you want to express.
+Once you have obtained this level of focus, you can speed up the learning process of scratching drastically.

 So How Do You Get Started?

-If this concept is new to you, it might feel a bit abstract and possibly overwhelming to attempt.
-A simple remedy to this is to listen to the type of beats you would want to improvise over and mentally solo over them.
+If this concept is new to you, it might feel abstract and overwhelming to attempt.
+A simple approach is listening to beats you want to improvise over and mentally solo over them.
 In this day in age with all the mobile devices that exist, you can do this pretty much anywhere.
-Of course once this concept of mental improvisation is firmly planted in your mind you should have little need for such a crutch, but it’s a great way to get the ball rolling.
+Of course once this concept of mental improvisation is firmly planted in your mind, you should have little need for such a crutch, but it’s a great way to get the ball rolling.